Reviews You Can Rely On

 3.0

 Specs Patagonia Nano Air...
 Patagonia DAS Light...
-Arc'teryx Atom Hoody Mountain Hardwear G...
-Columbia Heavenly H...
+Arc'teryx Atom Hoody Columbia Heavenly H...
+Ortovox Swisswool P...

-Number of Pockets 3 (2 zippered hand, 1 external zippered chest) 3 (2 zippered hand, 1 exterior zippered chest) 3 (2 zippered hand, 1 internal zippered chest) 4 (2 zippered hand, 2 internal drop) 3 (2 zippered hand, 1 internal zippered chest)
+Number of Pockets 4 (2 zippered hand, 2 external zippered chest) 3 (2 zippered hand, 1 exterior zippered chest) 3 (2 zippered hand, 1 internal zippered chest) 3 (2 zippered hand, 1 internal zippered chest) 2 (2 zippered torso)

-Hem Type Elastic No adjustment Dual bungee adjustment Single bungee adjustment No adjustment
+Hem Type Dual adjustment No adjustment Dual bungee adjustment No adjustment Elastic

-Fit Relaxed slim Relaxed Relaxed Relaxed slim Slim
+Fit Relaxed slim Relaxed Athletic trim Slim Athletic trim

 Stretch fleece side panels: 94% polyester, 6% elastane